ucsdieee/git-unix-workshop/README.md

 9. Acknowledgements

 ## Prerequisites
 - Terminal.
 If you are on MacOS or Linux, this will come with the operating system.
-For Windows Users, we have a guide below.
+For Windows Users, we have a guide attached.
 - Git installed
 - Text editor (Vim, Atom, VS Code)